CodeToFree/free_tunnel_solana/README.md

 # build the program
 cargo build-sbf

+# set the url to localhost
+solana config set --url localhost

 # clean the old local chain and run a new local chain
 solana-test-validator --reset